 std::tuple

-as a simple extension of a std::pair
+is a generalization of std::pair

 The std::tuple

-class is available from the <tuple>
+class template is available from the <tuple>

 #include <tuple>